automatisch/automatisch/packages/docs/pages/advanced/configuration.md

 :::

 :::danger
-Please be careful with the `ENCRYPTION_KEY` variable.
+Please be careful with the `ENCRYPTION_KEY` environment variable.
 It is used to encrypt your credentials from third-party services.
 If you change it, you will not be able to access your connections and thus, your existing flows and connections will be useless.
 :::

 | Variable Name       | Type    | Default Value      | Description                         |